jmh3434/java-precourse/Precourse Java.md

 -   thread 1
 -   thread 2

 These two threads operate on the same machine and they want an instance of the teslacar.
-Remember that in the teslacar class, it will be controlling the guidance system, so its super important to only create one instance of the teslacar.. never more than 1!
+Remember that in the `TeslaCar` class, it will be controlling the guidance system, so its super important to only create one instance of the teslacar.. never more than 1!

 Let's say the first thread enters our code block from above.

-We create a new TeslaCar instance.
+We create a new `TeslaCar` instance.

 What happens if we have thread 2 which also calls this method at exactly the same time?